Images courtesy of Niki.

 Adelaide Anthea Muriel Woods, 6, born 121, Hatfield Road, Ipswich.

-Harold attended Ipswich School.
+Harold was educated at Ipswich School – entered 1899.
 He was a member of the School O.T.C.
 Harold was an all-round athlete, especially at cricket, football and boxing.

 Rosa applied for her late son’s medals in February 1922.